warshoo/rsschool-cv/cv.md

 For me is important to understand, can I learning via self-education and online,my goal is to became a FrontEnd junior developer.

-Now I am in process self-education
+Now I am in process self-education.

-I successfully finished Sukhoi State Technical University of Gomel with diploma “electronic engineer”
+I successfully finished Sukhoi State Technical University of Gomel with diploma “electronic engineer”.

-My English lanquage level is B1+ , it was cheked with *https://www.efset.org/ru/* test
+My English lanquage level is B1+ , it was cheked with *https://www.efset.org/ru/* test.

 Now I am just trying to make some scripts, the fragment of my code is below: